 Ask the community...

-I had the same frustration trying to reach someone at NYS Department of Labor about payment statuses.
-After waiting on hold for hours multiple times, I found this service called Claimyr that actually got me through to an agent in like 15 minutes.
-They have a website at claimyr.com and there's a demo video at https://youtu.be/qyftW-mnTNI showing how it works.
-Might be worth checking out if you need to talk to someone about your payment status.
+I had the same issue trying to reach someone at NYS Department of Labor about my partial benefits calculation.
+The phone lines are impossible to get through.
+I ended up using this service called Claimyr (claimyr.com) that actually got me connected to an agent within a few minutes.
+They have a video demo at https://youtu.be/qyftW-mnTNI showing how it works.
+Saved me hours of calling and getting hung up on.

 0 coins